Academic Catalog

 The World Drums Ensemble is a select group of instrumentalists who study and perform music from the traditional repertoire of the world of percussion.
 Topics covered are Drumming of West Africa, Brazil, Cuba, and the South Pacific.
 Class work includes individual “outside” practice and full ensemble rehearsals with a focus on rhythmic accuracy, technique, phrasing, intonation, dynamic control, tone production, improvisation, stylistic considerations, and ensemble participation and performance.

-MUS 4340 Chamber Music (1-2 Credit)
+MUS 4340 Collaborative Ensemble (1-2 Credit)

 This course is designed for musicians to select and perform in small-group ensemble projects, self-rehearse, and work with faculty coaches.
 All musicians are encouraged to participate.